-HPE Software Support provides customer self-solve capabilities.
+HPE Software online support provides customer self-solve capabilities.
 It provides a fast and efficient way to access interactive technical support tools needed to manage your business.
 As a valued support customer, you can benefit by using the support website to:

+- Search for knowledge documents of interest

+- Submit and track support cases and enhancement requests

+- Download software patchesManage support contracts

+- Manage support contracts

+Look up HPE support contacts

+- HPE Operations Manager i (10.12)

-- · Search for knowledge documents of interest - · Submit and track support cases and enhancement requests - Download software patches - Manage support contracts - Look up HPE support contacts - Review information about available services - · Enter into discussions with other software customers - Research and register for software training
+- Review information about available services - Enter into discussions with other software customers Research and register for software training

-Most of the support areas require that you register as an HP Passport user and sign in.
+Most of the support areas require that you register as an HP Passport user and to sign in.
 Many also require a support contract.
-To register for an HP Passport ID, go to https://softwaresupport.hpe.com and click Register.
+To register for an HP Passport ID, click Register on the HP Support site or click Create an Account on the HP Passport login page.

-To find more information about access levels, go to: https://softwaresupport.hpe.com/access-levels
+To find more information about access levels, go to: https://softwaresupport.hpe.com/web/softwaresupport/access-levels.